A sea of words has engulfed the globe. Essays, novels, blogs, scripts, short stories, poetry, lectures, and more; all types of content are available.

 So, what is a hook?

 When you write an article, there is a piece of text that appears at the start of it and draws the reader in.
 A hook is usually a single line or a group of sentences that make people want to read your content piece more than anything else.

-A hook makes someone want to know more.
+A hook grabs reader's attention.
 Want the reader to be interested in what happens next in your essay?
 Then write about it.
 They're also an excellent way to make a good first impression.